Who We Are

 About Redeemer Reformed Church

-We are a church in the Oklahoma City metro (we have residents from Norman to Edmond, Yukon to Midwest City) who believe God has come in His Son, Jesus, and the Spirit of His Son to bring justice, making right all that is wrong with the world.
+We are a church in the Oklahoma City metro (we have residents from Norman to Edmond, Yukon to Choctaw) who believe God has come in His Son, Jesus, and the Spirit of His Son to bring justice, making right all that is wrong with the world.
 We preach His word, the bible, in a reverent, liturgical, covenant renewal service with weekly communion, where all the baptized are welcomed–young and old.

 Our theological approach is confessionally Reformed, though we welcome anyone who trusts in Christ alone or even might want to.
 Redeemer Reformed is a member of the Wycliffe Presbytery of the Communion of Reformed Evangelical Churches.